Reinhard Dallinger

-Reinhard Dallinger (born 2 April 1950 in Laives, South Tyrol) is an Austrian zoologist and professor of zoology and ecotoxicology at the University of Innsbruck (retired since 1 October 2017).
+Reinhard Dallinger (born 2 April 1950) is an Italian-born Austrian zoologist and professor of zoology and ecotoxicology at the University of Innsbruck (retired since 1 October 2017).
 He works in the field of biochemistry and physiology of trace element metabolism of invertebrate animals and in the field of environmental toxicology of metals in terrestric and aquatic habitats.

 Life

 Reinhard Dallinger studied zoology and microbiology at the University of Innsbruck, where he received his doctorate at the faculty of natural sciences in 1978.
 From 1978 to 1981 he was a freelance project manager in the waste management dealing with biological aspects of composting processes.
 From 1981 to 1989 he was working as a project assistant for zoology at the University of Innsbruck.
 He was habilitated in 1989 with a work on heavy metals in invertebrate animals.
 Next he used to work as an associate professor at the Institute of Zoology.
 Dallinger leads the workgroup of ecotoxicology and molecular physiology.
 In 2011 he was appointed university professor for eco toxicology at the University of Innsburck.
 He has retired since 1 October 2017.